 - Volunteers are asked to commit at least one year of service to Arbor Hospice.
 Continuity of care is important to our patients and families, therefore our volunteer opportunities are considered long-term, and not suited for those looking for temporary or summer-only volunteering.

-- Because our patients reside throughout Washtenaw, Livingston, Lenawee, Jackson, and Western Wayne counties, our volunteer opportunities are best suited to those with their own transportation.
+- Because our patients reside throughout Washtenaw, Livingston, Lenawee, Jackson, and Monroe counties, our volunteer opportunities are best suited to those with their own transportation.
 We cannot guarantee that volunteer opportunities will be available on a bus route that works for you.

 - Our volunteer opportunities are best for those with morning and afternoon availability, as that is when patients and families are most in need of visitors.